Simple ideas for increasing the summer colour in your garden this year

 - Wall flowers or Cheiranthus – Sowing a few seeds directly into your garden soil now under a small bell jar or cloche .
 They will germinate and grow on and the protection can be removed in the spring.
 Not traditionally a late summer flowering plant but with climate change flower now seems to start in August if sown early in the year.

-One Day Gardening Course in your own garden Our one day gardening courses are run in your own garden by one of our gardening experts teaching you about your own garden and how to develop is making it more colourful and easier to maintain.
+One Day Gardening Course in your own garden or a GardenAdvice venue Our one day gardening courses are run in your own garden or at a GardenAdvice venue by one of our gardening experts teaching you about your own garden and how to develop is making it more colourful and easier to maintain.
 Our courses are tailored to the requirements of the individual and come in three basic formats - New to gardening, Growing your own fruit and vegetables and wildlife gardening.
-Our one day gardening courses also come with a years membership to our MyGardenTeam service to support you for 12 months All the GardenAdvice one day gardening courses include a years membership to our MyGardenTeam team service included in the course cost which provides you with ongoing advice and assistance in your garden from the GardenAdvice expert gardeners.
-For further details click here
+All our short courses include a number of basic elements and wide ranging aspects such as garden design and practical gardening.
+Our one day gardening courses also come with a years membership to our MyGardenTeam service to support you for 12 months For further details click here

 Leave a Reply